Rotich2000/fullstack-dashboard/README.md

 <h3>Backend</h3>
 <ins>Install necessary dependencies</ins>
 <br>
-Express – for our api frameworks.
+Express – for our api frameworks. <br>
-Body-parser – for passing our data coming in but we can also use express if you have the latest release.
+Body-parser – for passing our data coming in but we can also use express if you have the latest release. <br>
-Cors – This is for cross-origin resource sharing between the client and the server side.
+Cors – This is for cross-origin resource sharing between the client and the server side. <br>
-Dot-env – This is for the environment variables.
+Dot-env – This is for the environment variables. <br>
-Helmet – this is for protecting our api’s.
+Helmet – this is for protecting our api’s. <br>
-Morgan – this is for logging our api calls.
+Morgan – this is for logging our api calls. <br>
-Mongoose – this is for handling mongo db calls.
+Mongoose – this is for handling mongo db calls. <br>
 Nodemon – for live server reload.
 <br>
 Command: npm i express body-parser cors dotenv helmet morgan mongoose nodemon
 <br>
 <h3>Frontend</h3>
 <ins>Install necessary dependencies:</ins>
 <br>
-react-redux – for state management.(@reduxjs/toolkit)
+react-redux – for state management.(@reduxjs/toolkit). <br>
-react-datepicker – it will give us a date picking range.
+react-datepicker – it will give us a date picking range. <br>
-React-router-dom – enable routing in our application.
+React-router-dom – enable routing in our application. <br>
-Material ui - (@mui/material  @emotion/react) npm install @mui/material @emotion/react @emotion/styled
+Material ui - (@mui/material  @emotion/react) npm install @mui/material @emotion/react @emotion/styled <br>
-chart packages – for our charts (@nivo/core @nivo/bar @nivo/geo @nivo/pie)
+chart packages – for our charts (@nivo/core @nivo/bar @nivo/geo @nivo/pie) <br>
 <br>
 Command: npm install @reduxjs/toolkit react-redux react-datepicker react-router-dom @mui/material @emotion/react @emotion/styled @mui/icons-material @mui/x-data-grid @nivo/core @nivo/bar @nivo/geo @nivo/pie @nivo/line
 <br>